Minitex/TranscribeAI/README.md

 **Example Walkthrough:**

 1. **Source Images:**
-   You have a folder `/Users/Minitex/Downloads/TestImages` containing 4 images.
+   You have a folder `/Users/Minitex/Downloads/TestImages` containing images that you want to transcribe.

 2. **Run the Pipeline:**
    Execute the following command: